mehulbhuradia/Enzymix/README.md

 squeue -u mbhuradia -t RUNNING -h | wc -l

-14 x 4 =206078 egcl layers ran out of memory

-8 x 8 = 188888 ran out

-RuntimeError: DataLoader worker (pid 191071) is killed by signal: Killed.
-slurmstepd: error: Detected 1 oom-kill event(s) in StepId=9209586.0.
-Some of your processes may have been killed by the cgroup out-$
-srun: error: influ2: task 0: Out Of Memory
-srun: launch/slurm: _step_signal: Terminating StepId=9209586.0
-slurmstepd: error: Detected 1 oom-kill event(s) in StepId=9209586.batch.
-Some of your processes may have been killed by the cgroup $

-# print("pout",p_pred[0,0])
-        # print("pin",p_noisy[0,0])
-        #  todo figure out hy its the same?
-didnt work cuz x was being changed

 for /L %i in (0, 1, 1000) do python visall.py --n %i